microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 ### Lab 1 - Composer

-Using the documentation for the users plugin add the ability to login using a social media platform of your choice.
+Using the documentation for the users plugin, add the ability to log in using a social media platform of your choice.

 ### Lab 2 - Comment System